 - Running- Get some exercise while you’re there.

-- Visit the Waterfall- One of the most beautiful features of the park is the Karura Forest waterfall.
+- Enjoy the natural landscape- There are waterfalls, caves, marshlands, and a bamboo forest.
+One of the most beautiful features of the park is the Karura Forest waterfall.

 For more info on visiting, check out Friends of Karura Forest.